d11wtq/gentoo-vm/README.md

 ## Usage

+First you need to clone the git submodules:

+    git submodule update --init

-Assuming you already have VirtualBox and Vagrant installed, fetch this repository and run `vagrant up`, then `vagrant ssh` to gain shell access to the virtual machine.
+Assuming you already have VirtualBox and Vagrant installed:

+    vagrant up
+    vagrant ssh

 SSH agent forwarding is enabled.